YyzHarry/imbalanced-regression/README.md

 ## Updates
+- [05/2021] We create a [Blog post](https://towardsdatascience.com/strategies-and-tactics-for-regression-on-imbalanced-data-61eeb0921fca) for this work (version in Chinese is also available [here](https://zhuanlan.zhihu.com/p/369627086)).
+Check it out for more details!
 - [05/2021] Paper accepted to ICML 2021 as a __Long Talk__.
 We have released the code and models.
 You can find all reproduced checkpoints via [this link](https://drive.google.com/drive/folders/1UfFJNIG-LPOMecwi1tfYzEViBiAYhNU0?usp=sharing), or go into each subfolder for models for each dataset.
 - [02/2021] [arXiv version](https://arxiv.org/abs/2102.09554) posted.
 Please stay tuned for updates.